lukelbd/ncparallel/README.md

 are combined.

 The default `mppncdivide` behavior is to divide into `8` files along a latitude dimension named `lat`.
-The default `mppnccombine` behavior is to not delete the input files.
+The default `mppnccombine` behavior is to not remove the input files.

 ```bash
 #!/usr/bin/env bash